oliverkatie/katieoliver/README.md

 # HOW F1 TECHNOLOGY IS ADVANCING SOCIETY

-Racing on 23 different race cources requres the 10 teams to each compete every season to be the best, meaning that Formula 1 is at the front line of technology, pioneering new inventions that benefit life beyond the race track, from road cars to consumer electronics, from medical technology and to smart cities.
+Racing on 23 different race courses requres the 10 teams to each compete every season to be the best, meaning that Formula 1 is at the front line of technology, pioneering new inventions that benefit life beyond the race track, from road cars to consumer electronics, from medical technology and to smart cities.

 ## IMPACT ON SOCIETY